oSoWoSo/disroot-howto/pages/10.DisHub/05.Posts/01.Composing/docs.en.md

 ### These options are:
 * **Preview**: let you see a preview of your post.
 This preview appears just under your actual post.
 * **Permission settings**: Here you choose with whom you share the post.
 Most of the time, you won't even click on that button as it is automatically set according to your channel role.
-However, you change who can see your post: to the public, to a group, more groups, or only one connnction.
+However, you change who can see your post: to the public, to a group, more groups, or only one connection.
 You can also set it that one or several connections or groups are not allowed to view the post.
 YOU CAN'T CHANGE IT ONCE POSTED!
-For more information it's reccommended to visit [the permissions](../../permissions) section.
+For more information it's recommended to visit [the permissions](../../permissions) section.

 ---